Strange metal transport from coupling to fluctuating spins

-We first present our results for one hole in an unfrustrated square lattice.
-We will show later, and this is a key result of our study, that the scattering processes revealed here remain essentially unchanged at finite hole concentrations.
-Fig. \ref{fig:onehole}A reports the dimensionless resistivity per hole, $\tilde{\rho}$, for different values of the antiferromagnetic exchange interaction $J$.
-Remarkably, the resistivity in the paramagnetic phase at $J=0$ is linear in $T$ from the highest down to the lowest accessible temperature, here $T=0.02t$.
+We first present our results for one hole in an unfrustrated square lattice, $t^\prime = 0$, in order to understand the effects of the magnetic background.
+Fig. \ref{fig:Fig1}A reports the dimensionless resistivity per hole, $\tilde{\rho}$, calculated for different values of the antiferromagnetic exchange interaction $J$.
+Remarkably, the resistivity in the \textit{paramagnetic} phase at $J=0$ is linear in $T$ with a constant slope all the way from high temperature down to $T_{\mathrm{FM}}\simeq 0.1t$, marking the onset of Nagaoka ferromagnetism \cite{Park}.
+Below this temperature, normal $\rho \propto T^2$ behavior is recovered (inset of Fig. \ref{fig:Fig1}A and Fig. \ref{fig:Fig2}F, blue solid line).

-Whether or not this applies to strange metals \cite{ZaanenSciPost18}, we now analyze this result using the phenomenological Drude model, $\rho=m/(ne^2\tau)$ \cite{Bruin,Legros}, i.e. following the same procedure that is customarily used in experiments.
-In this framework, with the band mass $m$ and the carrier density $n$ given, the transport properties are entirely encoded in the transport scattering time $\tau$.
-Using $m=\hbar^2/(2ta^2)$ for the square lattice, and taking $n$ as the hole density, the transport scattering time can be extracted from the data as $\hbar/\tau=2 t \tilde{\rho}$.
+Although, as we show below, this does not apply to strange metals \cite{ZaanenSciPost18}, we proceed to analyze the calculated resistivity following the same procedure that is customarily used in experiments \cite{Bruin,Legros}, i.e. using the Drude model, $\sigma_D=ne^2\tau_{\mathrm{tr}}/m$, $\rho_D=1/\sigma_D$.
+In this framework, with the band mass $m$ and the carrier density $n$ given, the transport properties are entirely encoded in the transport scattering time $\tau_{\mathrm{tr}}$.
+Strange metals are \textit{defined} by the observed linear relation